OPortista/Get-lyrics/README.md

 Search by artist:
 ./get-lyrics.sh -A "ARTIST_NAME"

-Search by album.
+Search by album:
 ./get-lyrics.sh -a "ALBUM_NAME"

 If you want to only use rename function, use the same but end with -r :
+Example :
-Example : ./get-lyrics.sh -A "ARTIST_NAME" -r
+./get-lyrics.sh -A "ARTIST_NAME" -r

 For the rename function, you're flac files need to be name with the good number at the beginning.
 One disc album :